struere threads

 > Manage conversation threads

-The `threads` command lets you list, view, archive, and reset conversation threads from the terminal.
+The `threads` command lets you list, view, archive, reset, and take over conversation threads from the terminal.

 ## Usage